Uncertain impeachment schedule leaves 2020ers scrambling

 Although the House voted to impeach Trump last month, Democratic Speaker Nancy Pelosi has yet to turn the articles over to the Republican-controlled Senate, where members will act as jurors in the trial and vote on the president’s guilt.
 Pelosi has said she wants to ensure the Senate proceeds in a fair manner — but it means that when the trial will begin, not to mention a timeline for how long it will last, is in limbo.

-The timing of the trial, meanwhile, could benefit candidates who aren’t members of the Senate.
+The timing of the trial could benefit candidates who aren’t members of the Senate.
 Former Vice President Joe Biden and Pete Buttigieg, the former mayor of South Bend, Indiana, have spent months crowded near the top of the Democratic field with Warren and Sanders.
 A trial could leave them in the early voting states without their top rivals.

 Similarly, the trial could give lesser-known candidates, such as former Massachusetts Gov. Deval Patrick, a chance to make a last-minute impression with voters.